charliecalvert/CloudNotes/Assignments/DeliciousQuery.md

 };
 ```

 We create an object called queryDelicious with with four methods and two properties.
-Three of the methods are defined inside the object literal, the fourth, call **runQuery** is defined after the object literal is declared.
-Normally one would not mix the two styles like this, however, I do this only because we are in a teaching environment: I want to show you that you have a choice of two difference styles.
+Three of the methods are defined inside the object literal, the fourth, called **runQuery** is defined after the object literal is declared.
+Normally one would not mix the two styles like this, however, I do this only because we are in a teaching environment: I want to show you that you have a choice of two different styles when declaring JavaScript objects.
 It is up to you choose the one you prefer.

 ## Step 05: Add More Tests {#more-tests}